fsfw-dresden/homepage-build/README.md

     make -f ../homepage-build/build.Makefile

 (Sorry for the hardcoded path in the Makefile, that will be fixed at some point.
 When we figure out how to do it properly.
-PRs appreciated)
+Pull requests appreciated)